jiafeitech/cvm-ui-desktop/README.md

 Stay tuned for 5.2 (Fedora linux based) You can see the Fedora source code on the [main branch](https://github.com/jiafeitech/cvm-ui-desktop/tree/main)

+I switch to Fedora linux for many reasons:

+- It's more stable
+- Beginner friendly
+- Managing versions is more easier
+- Managing logos and brandings is more easier

 # Get an image

 You can download an ISO file from the [releases page](https://github.com/jiafeitech/cvm-ui-desktop/releases)